vercel/next.js/examples/with-zones/README.md

 cd with-zones
 ```

-For every app, install the dependencies and run the dev server:
+For every app, install dependencies and run the dev server:

 ```bash
 npm install